geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 and the other peripherals work like they do on "toro".

-The Motorola Xoom can be used in the Wi-Fi configuration "wingray" sold in the USA.
+The Motorola Xoom can be used in the Wi-Fi configuration "wingray" sold in the USA, with Android 4.1.2.
 Graphics and audio are functional as well as WiFi and Bluetooth and the orientation sensors.

-All configurations of Nexus S and Nexus S 4G can be used, and on those devices all the peripherals are functional: graphics, audio, Wifi, Bluetooth, cell networks, sensors, camera, hardware codecs, NFC, GPS.
+All configurations of Nexus S and Nexus S 4G can be used with Android 4.1.2.
+On those devices all the peripherals are functional: graphics, audio, Wifi, Bluetooth, cell networks, sensors, camera, hardware codecs, NFC, GPS.

 In addition, [PandaBoard](http://pandaboard.org) a.k.a. "panda" can be used in the master branch, but is considered experimental.